mukeshtiwari1987/ipv6nodes/README.md

-# ipv6nodes
+How to run a local server with IPv6

+Pre-requisites: Node should be installed
+1. Copy the ip6.js file on your machine
+2. Open terminal and go to the location where you have saved ip6.js
-1. Start the server node ip6.js
+3. On the terminal, type: node ip6.js
-2. Run curl localhost:8080
-3. Verify IPv6 by typing lsof -i :8080
+4. To check if node server is listening, type: curl localhost:8080
+5. To verify, if server is listening on IPv6, type  lsof -i :8080